mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 date: 2016-07-26
 ---

+We can say that code that is not commited simply doesn't exist.
+It is not visible to anyone besides you and also Git doesn't take care of uncommited files.
+It's so important to commit early and commit often.

-Many projects have adopted *only one commit per pull request* rule.
-It makes commit history much more [clear and readable](http://programmers.stackexchange.com/questions/263164/why-squash-git-commits-for-pull-requests).
+However, many projects have adopted *only one commit per pull request* rule and they require to squash commits before merging.
+Here are the reasons:
+- commit history is clearer, shorter and more readable
+ - serves as documentation
+ - explains WHYs which is more important than how exactly change was done and what steps were taken
+- repository is leaner and takes less space
+- single responsibility principle
 Generally I agree with it, but I'd like to propose an exception from this rule.

 ![](/images/rails.jpg){:class="img-responsive"}